Women’s and Gender Studies Major

-Option 4: A 300-level taken within the Women’s and Gender Studies department that is approved to count toward the student’s area of concentration (courses pre-approved to count toward the concentration as detailed on the department’s website).
+Option 3: A 300-level taken within the Women’s and Gender Studies department that is approved to count toward the student’s area of concentration (courses pre-approved to count toward the concentration are on the department’s website).

 - (Required) Students who are interested in either 313 or 360/370 must have taken 1 course that includes a focus on methodologies and analytic techniques including data analysis prior to the start of their independent projects (selected in consultation with the advisor).

 Courses at the 100 level are introductions to topics in Women’s and Gender Studies.
 They are taught from the perspective of each faculty member’s specialty.
 Courses at the 200 level are overviews of substantive areas.
 Courses at the 300 level provide in-depth examination of material covered in 200-level courses.

 Women’s and Gender Studies scholars use a broad range of methodologies and analytic techniques in their work.
 Majors may meet the “methodologies” learning objective through one or more courses in the Women’s and Gender Studies department; consult with your advisor about recommendations for specific courses.